RebootJeff/rebootjeff.github.io/source/_posts/2013-10-14-hackr-diary-week-3-backbone.markdown

 ### Backbone

-Most of the week 3 assignemnts involved [Backbone](http://backbonejs.org/), which forced us students to really change the way we think about *designing* software.
+Most of the week 3 assignments involved [Backbone](http://backbonejs.org/), which forced us students to really change the way we think about *designing* software.
 Developing with Backbone means organizing code to follow paradigms involving models, views, and collections (not quite MVC --which is "model view *controller*").

 Before Backbone (a JavaScript framework for providing web apps with structure) our code was a like a stream of consciousness.
 With Backbone, our code was given order, structure, and rules to follow.
 It was a tough, but rewarding adjustment.
 Students were struggling with the process when initially exposed to Backbone. **It's funny because we were all questioning the effectiveness of Hack Reactor's curriculum at first, but by the end of the week, most of us feel much more comfy with the framework.**